M66B/FairEmail/SETUP.md

 ## Questions

-If you have a question or problem, please check [the FAQ](https://github.com/M66B/open-source-email/blob/master/FAQ.md).
+If you have a question or problem, please check [the FAQ](https://github.com/M66B/open-source-email/blob/master/FAQ.md) first.